Ohio_529_Plan_Your_Solution_To_Student_Loan_Debt

 Get To Know Ohio’s 529 Plan

-For more than 33 years, Ohio Tuition Trust Authority (OTTA) has been helping families save for college.
-OTTA is the state agency that sponsors Ohio’s 529 program, CollegeAdvantage.
-Currently, Ohio’s 529 Plan is the seventh largest college savings program in the nation.
-With assets under management valued over is $14.28 billion, Ohio’s 529 Plan has been entrusted with over 680,000 college savings accounts.
+Since 1989, Ohio Tuition Trust Authority (OTTA) has been helping families save for college.
+OTTA is the state agency that sponsors Ohio 529 CollegeAdvantage.
+Currently, Ohio 529 is the seventh largest college savings program in the nation.
+With assets under management valued over $20.44 billion, Ohio 529 is entrusted with over 690,000 college savings accounts as of March 31, 2026.

 Back To Top